MicrosoftDocs/azure-devops-docs/docs/pipelines/release/define-multistage-release-process.md

    ![Release list showing link for approval](_img/define-multistage-release-process/list-approval-waiting.png)

-1. Choose the **Approve or Reject** link to open the approval dialog.
+1. Choose the icon or link to open the approval dialog.
 Enter a brief note about the approval, and choose **Approve**.

    ![Approving the release](_img/define-multistage-release-process/approve-dialog.png)